 No matter where you’re having your wedding reception, whether at an art gallery, a country club, or a tent on your parents’ lawn, you’ll need to figure out a floor plan for your wedding reception setup.
 Deciding how to place the dance floor, tables, stage, and bar(s) will have a major impact on the flow of the evening and it is important to ensure that you organize the space in a way that adequately utilizes and showcases the venue.
 "Strategic layout is essential to the success and flow of your event," explains wedding expert Layne Povey.
 "Ensuring that you have enough space between tables for both guest comfort and service is extremely important, but making sure that you are still creating an intimate space that doesn’t feel like a banquet is how your event comes to life."

-We know how daunting this may seem so we delved deep into the situation and discovered a few tips for where to start.
+We know how daunting this may seem so we delved deep into the situation and, with some expert guidance, discovered a few tips for where to start.

 Place the Dance Floor and Stage First

-An established venue (think, hotel ballroom) will often have good suggestions, but if you’re working with a venue that doesn’t host many weddings, you may have to come up with your own ideas.
+An established venue (think, hotel ballroom) will often have good layout suggestions, but if you’re working with a venue that doesn’t host many weddings, you may have to come up with your own ideas.
 The two most popular options for a rectangular room are to either center the dance floor lengthwise, with the dance floor and stage for the band or DJ against one of the room’s long walls (this is usually directly across from the entrance), or to place the dance floor at one end of the room, centered and backed up against one of the room’s short walls.
 The most important factor is to ensure that the dance floor or stage doesn't create a hurdle for guest mobility as you want to encourage them to move around the space and interact with one another.

 Before you fill in the floor plan, decide what shape and size you want for your tables.
 Will you and your partner be at a sweetheart table, or will you be joining your wedding party at a long king’s table?
 Either way, make sure the two of you are in a central location that most of the guests can see—and with a great view of the band (if you choose to have one).
 Then decide if your guests will be at round, square, or rectangular tables, and determine how many guests can fit at each table (which will help you figure out your total table count).
 "When we are choosing a table size we think about guest count, space, the tabletop décor that needs to fit, and the type of food service," says Povey.
 "Guest experience is always the most important factor.
 We always want your table to be stunning, but the level of service will be affected when the appropriate room for glassware, chairs, and plates isn’t accounted for."

 Arrange the Tables